MicrosoftDocs/sdk-api/sdk-api-src/content/ehstorapi/nf-ehstorapi-ienhancedstoragesilo-sendcommand.md

 ### -param pcbResponseBuffer [out]

 On method entry, contains the size of <i>pbResponseBuffer</i> in bytes.
 On method exit, it contains the count of bytes contained in the returned <i>pbResponse</i> buffer.

-#### - ulCommand [in]

-The silo command to be issued.
-8 bits of this value are placed in the byte at position 3 of the CDB sent to the device; i.e. the second byte of the <b>SecurityProtocolSpecific</b> field.

 ## -returns